 SWD emerged as an alternative approach for assessing elite athletes due to the importance of even subtle changes for successful performance (Hopkins, 2004; Malcata & Hopkins, 2014).
 There's however an unresolved question to the optimal way of interpreting changes in external training and match load data.
 As mentioned, several contextual factors affect players performance (Glazier, 2017; Ravé et al., 2020), and its currently difficult to "isolate" the data in a similar and standardized manner, as with physical performance tests with long traditions.
-Following this note, the influence or practicality of a >0.2SD change in external match load data is unknown.
-However, based on our data, SWD as an approach to analyze match data with large inherent variations seems unfit.
+Following this note, the influence or practicality of a >0.2SD change in external match load data with large inherent variations seems unfit.
 In this context, different controlled training drills, such as small-sided games have been suggested as a standardized and reliable context for evaluating external training load data (Owen et al., 2013).
 Thus, increased research on how to standardize the context of external training and match load monitoring and interpretation, comparable to the evolution of physical performance testing, is warranted.